 The New Hampshire Migrant Education Program (NH MEP) addresses the unique educational barriers faced by migrant workers and their families in the state.
 Migrant students are some of the most disadvantaged children and youth nationwide.
 Many are out-of-school, and those in school are often at risk of failing or dropping out due to frequent moves, cultural differences, and language barriers.
 In fact, research shows that each change in school can set back a child or youth’s education by four to six months.
 For out-of-school youth, they may face additional problems such as social isolation, lack of knowledge of resources, or incomplete schooling.

 The NH MEP is authorized and funded by Title I, Part C of the No Child Left Behind Act of 2002.
-The purpose of our program is to ensure that migrant students have equal opportunity to reach challenging academic standards and graduate with a high school diploma (or complete a GED).
+The purpose of our program is to ensure that migrant students have equal opportunity to reach challenging academic standards and graduate with a high school diploma or equivalent.
 Our goal is to prepare these students for responsible citizenship, further learning, and productive employment.
 We do this by identifying and providing supplementary educational services to eligible migrant children and youth in the state of New Hampshire.
-Additionally, the NH MEP ensures that migrant children and youth who move across district and state lines are not unfairly penalized by disparities in curriculum, graduation requirements, or overall academic content and achievement standards.
+Additionally, the NH MEP ensures that migrant children and youth who move across district or state lines are not unfairly penalized by disparities in curriculum, graduation requirements, or overall academic content and achievement standards.

 It is important to note that migrant does not necessarily mean immigrant.
 While the NH MEP primarily serves migrant students from Latin America, any child or youth may be a migrant student independent of their nationality, ethnicity, or race.
 This includes families that have lived in the United States, or even New Hampshire, for generations.